drehfilipe/Technical-Documentation-Page/README.md

 ## Introduction
 ### Blender Manual
 > The project aim is to fulfill all the user stories from freeCodecamp project Responsive Web Design Projects - Technical Documentation Page.
-This is my forth project and part of my learning how to code journey.
+This is my fourth project and part of my learning how to code journey.

 ## Technologies
 - Visual Studio Code